TrebledJ/trebledj.github.io/content/posts/ctf/2023-09-hitcon/2023-09-20-hitcon-2023-the-blade.md

 This writeup is also intended for beginners.
 I’ll be taking a didactic approach to this writeup, with some sections starting with questions for guidance.^[Also, a good excuse for me to introduce !!spoilers!! to this site!]
 Anytime there's a set of questions, feel free to pause, challenge yourself, and try thinking through them. :) If you want to follow along, you can grab the challenge binary [*here*](https://github.com/wxrdnx/HITCON-2023-Challenges/tree/main/the-blade).

 I'll be mainly using [ghidra](https://ghidra-sre.org/) as my decompiler, along with GDB + GEF.
-You may find a [GDB cheatsheet](/posts/gdb-cheatsheet) I recently posted to be helpful.
+For those unfamiliar with GDB, you may find my [recently posted cheatsheet](/posts/gdb-cheatsheet) helpful.

 ## Description